 - I stuff my footer with keywords.

-- I have multiple H1 heads, or no H1 heads on important pages of my website.
+- My website copy is flawed with multiple H1 heads, or no H1 heads on important pages of my website.

 - I have not submitted an updated .xml site map to Google and Bing.